What are Broken Links in SEO?

 A broken link is a hyperlink to a page on a website which is either empty or non-existent external webpages.

 When a broken link is clicked, an error message will be displayed.
-As broken links leaves a bad impression in the mind of website user, they have to be tackled immediately by website developers and designers.
+As broken links leave a bad impression in the mind of the website user, they have to be tackled immediately by website developers and designers.

 Examples of a broken link error code: